-All important data such as report card meetings, parent evenings, and internship weeks can be found on the SCS website.
+All-important data such as report card meetings, information evenings, and internship weeks can be found on the SCS website.
+You are also informed via newsletters, Facebook, E-mail, Instagram. and WhatsApp.
+Please do make sure the SCS Administration has your up-to-date contact details so that you stay informed.

-You are also informed via our newsletter.
-This newsletter is sent home to the parents/guardians regularly with the students and is digitally available via our website.